 One of my biggest lessons so far has been that we are all work in progress.
 There is no point in our lives when we get to scream “Eureka, I don’t need to learn anything anymore”.
 We grow, we change, we develop, we learn.
 At least it is our duty to do so.
 Committing to your continued growth and inner work is the best promise you can make to yourself every single morning and you will then be able to step into your impressivity more and more with every lesson learned.

 6. Return inwards

-We sometimes have a tendency to run away from ourselves, to find distractions in order to avoid confronting our own feelngs.
-Don’t run from yourself if you want to grow and embrace your super powers.
+We sometimes have a tendency to run away from ourselves, to find distractions in order to avoid confronting our own feelings.
+Don’t run from yourself if you want to grow and embrace your superpowers.
 Go inwards, explore, your inner world is a garden of flowers, not a spooky tunnel.

 7. Listen to your intuition

 This comes with practice.
 It counts on tuning into the present moment and learning to master the communication with your own body.
 Your energy will guide you only if you clear the space behind the noise to actually listen to it.
 You know those times when you say “I just have this feeling in my gut”?
 Listen to it, it’s kind of impressive the kind of things it leads us to.